Vinayaka2k/incident-copilot/readme.md

 ---

-# How to Add Guardrails to the Incident Copilot System Using Bedrock
+# Next Steps:

-## Why Guardrails Are Critical for This System
+## Adding Guardrails to IncidentCopilot

-In an incident copilot system using RAG, the model consumes retrieved logs, runbooks, and incident data that may be **untrusted or poisoned**.
+In incident copilot, the model consumes retrieved logs, runbooks, and incident data that may be **untrusted or poisoned**.
 This can lead to:

 - Prompt injection via retrieved content
 - Hallucinated or irrelevant conclusions
 - Suggestions of **dangerous production actions** (e.g., delete, restart, wipe systems)

-Since this system recommends **next steps during live incident triage**, unsafe outputs can cause **real operational damage**.
+Since incident copilot recommends **next steps during live incident triage**, unsafe outputs can cause **real operational damage**.

 Guardrails ensure the model:
 - Ignores malicious input